ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       specify the batch window instead.]

   The indicated query type MUST match the task's query type.
-Otherwise, the Helper MUST abort with error "queryMismatch".
+Otherwise, the Helper MUST abort with error "unrecognizedMessage".

   This field is called the "partial" batch selector because, depending on the query type, it may not determine a batch.
 In particular, if the query type is